charlesreid1/charlesreid1.github.io/pelican/content/josephus-2.md

 By tracing which elements are permuted with other elements, we can turn the two-row representation into a cycle representation.

-Here is the Josephus permutation in cycle notation:
+Here is the Josephus permutation for $n = 8, m = 4$
+in cycle notation:

 $$
 \left( 1 \, 5 \, 3 \, 6 \, 8 \, 2 \, 4 \right) \left( 7 \right)